 as Registration and Resources

-GRADUATION/DIPLOMA FEE - The graduation/diploma fee is used to cover academic record and security related costs including records maintenance, data storage, degree conferral, diploma materials, production, and associated mailing costs.
+GRADUATION/DIPLOMA FEE - The graduation/diploma fee is a non-refundable fee used to cover academic record and security related costs including records maintenance, data storage, degree conferral, diploma materials, production, and associated mailing costs.
 All Undergraduate students are charged the one-time $45 fee once they reach 84 earned or in progress credits.
 All Grad students are charged the one-time $45 fee once they reach 15 earned credits.
 Questions regarding this fee should be addressed to email@example.com.

 STUDENTS EXCEEDING 165 CREDITS - All resident undergraduate students who have accumulated 165 credits (or 30 credits more than required by their degree programs, whichever is greater) will be charged a surcharge, equal to 100 percent of the regular resident tuition, on credits beyond that level.
 For more information see Tuition Payment for Students Exceeding 165 Degree Credits.
 The Tuition Surcharge Waiver Form can be found on the Registrar's website.